 The Manager ISU must review the investigation progress every 30 days.

-The ISU Investigation Report is completed by the ISU senior investigator and is informed by the relevant safety and wellbeing assessment completed by the CPW.
+The ISU Investigation Report is completed by the ISU senior investigator and is informed by the relevant CSI completed by the CPW.

-The ISU investigation report is quality assured and endorsed by Manager ISU and forwarded to the relevant Executive Director State-wide and South East or Executive Director State-wide and South West .
+The ISU investigation report is quality assured and endorsed by Manager ISU and forwarded to the relevant Executive Director.

-The relevant Executive Directors have authority to endorse recommendations and direct implementation.
+The relevant Executive Director has authority to endorse recommendations and direct implementation.

 ISU and the relevant director, in consultation with the child’s CPW, must consider the most appropriate manner in which to provide the child, the child’s parents and the reporter with updates on the progress and outcome of the investigation.

-The employee is advised in writing of the outcome and the endorsed recommendations of the safety and wellbeing assessment and the misconduct investigation.
+The employee is advised in writing of the outcome and the endorsed recommendations of the CSI and the misconduct investigation.

-If Executive Director State-wide and South East or Executive Director State-wide and South West services approves the safety and wellbeing assessment substantiating harm and assessing the employee as PR or ASH, the DoCU will make a recommendation to the relevant Executive Director to have the employee’s name and status recorded on Assist.
+If the relevant Executive Director approves the CSI substantiating harm and assessing the employee as AHCR, DoCU make a recommendation to the relevant Executive Director to have the employee’s name and status recorded on Assist.